erincunningham7/project-portfolio-one/README.md

  * I decided on a triple column affect as it is eye pleasing for the user.
 It allows the server to showcase three varying recipes that give an indication of what the food section entails, that being various contrasting recipes.

- * This subsection include three linkable photos that direct the user to a separate webpage.
+ * This subsection includes three linkable photos that direct the user to a separate webpage.
 They also contain a details element that when clicked, displays a short sentence on each dish.
 The details element is also interactive, changing colour when the user hovers over the title.

  * The background colour coincides with the soft, motherly-pink tone of the website.